<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 BOE-HTML-Your-Pension-Plan

-Whether you’re changing jobs or retiring from your company, knowing what to do with your hard-earned retirement savings can be difficult.
+Whether you’re changing jobs or retiring from your company in your city, your state, knowing what to do with your hard-earned retirement savings can be difficult.
 A company-sponsored plan, such as a pension and 401(k), may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?

 There are seemingly endless rules that vary from one retirement plan to the next, early out offers, interest rate impacts, age penalties, and complex tax impacts.

 Increasing your investment balance and reducing taxes is the key to a successful retirement plan spending strategy.
-At The Retirement Group, we can help you understand how your company's 401(k) fits into your overall financial picture and how to make that plan work for you.
+At The Retirement Group, we can help you understand how your company's 401(k) fits into your overall financial picture and how to make that plan work for you at retirement age.

 "Getting help and leveraging the financial planning tools and resources your company